indrabasak/indrabasak.github.io/_posts/2017-09-01-anatomy-of-a-bug.md

 ### Summary

 The Log4J _AsyncAppender-asyncResponseLog_ thread died approximately at _Aug 30 09:25:33_ due to memory starvation.
-As the dead thread was responsible for dequeing, it resulted in the response blocking queue to fill up.
+As the dead thread was responsible for dequeuing, it resulted in the response blocking queue to fill up.
 Once the response blocking queue was full, all subsequent Jetty HTTP request threads were blocked and were put in waiting state.
 It resulted in the Zuul service becoming unresponsive.
 The version of Log4J library having the issue was _2.4.1_.
 Overall, **the Zuul service failed to respond to 198 client requests**.